mehampson/csci-e3-final-project/README.md

 -   webpage: How to use TestBiker for testing front-end Javascript
 -   json: Getting a JSON object back instead of printing to the console

 Most of these can be demoed by navigating to their folder and running `node test`.
-For the webpage example, install `http-server` or your alternative of choice, and visit the page in your browser.
+For the webpage example, serve the site with `http-server` or your alternative of choice, and visit the page in your browser.